rackerlabs/docs-core-infra-user-guide/cloud_ops/explore.rst

 * Decompose your application into smaller individually scalable parts.
   Don't have a monolithic server that scales up as your demand grows.

+* Always stop/reboot your server via the operating system, doing so through the dashboard may lead to dataloss and should generally be avoided.

 * Deploy a load balancer to allow you to more easily scale and update your application. (see `Knowledge Center